-It is my pleasure to share with you my poem, We’ve Never Had Water Here Anyway, in this week’s issue of Clay Literary’s RAVEN alongside other great stories and visuals.
+It is my pleasure to share with you my poem, We’ve Never Had Water Here Anyway, in an issue of Clay Literary’s RAVEN alongside other great stories and visuals:

 ‘Neath the blistering heat, California poppies cast